isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/vaccinated-travel-lane-scpr.md

 Travellers must have been fully vaccinated in their [VTL country/region](/sc-pr/vtl#countries) of departure or Singapore (check [here](/health/vtsg) for the definition of “fully vaccinated” in Singapore’s context).

-**[Revised vaccination requirement for VTL travellers entering Singapore with effect from 18 October 2021, 2359hrs]** Travellers must be fully vaccinated and have a valid proof of vaccination issued in any VTL country/region or Singapore, regardless of which VTL country/region they depart from.
+**[Revised vaccination requirement for VTL travellers entering Singapore with effect from 18 October 2021, 2359hrs]** Travellers must be fully vaccinated and have a valid proof of vaccination issued in <a href="#countries">any VTL country/region</a> or Singapore, regardless of which VTL country/region they depart from.

 #### 1. Pre-Departure Requirements